Back to Course

 0% Complete

 These are set up by the government (State or Federal) not to make a profit, but to provide essential services that are required by the citizens.

-They are also known as public corporations.
-They are established by law to provide services like electricity, communication, transportation, water, hospitals, schools, etc.
+They are controlled by a Board of Directors elected by the government.
 Whenever profits are made, they are paid into the treasury of the government.

 Examples of Public Enterprises: